carlosnunez09/carlosnunez/content/Posts/aboutme.md

 author: "me"
 ---
-my name is Carlos Nunez; and I am a computer Scientist.
+my name is Carlos Nunez, Currently enrolled in Shippensburg university; as a computer Scientist